nelsieborja/js-dictionary/Built-in Objects/README_ARRAY.md

   ```

 - ### isArray()
-  > determines whether the passed value is an `Array`
+  > Determines whether the passed value is an `Array`

   ```javascript
   // actual array